DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 #### Sample Questions

+> First, get the desired stat / in-game application of the answer.
+Then, reason the answer out.
+Find a real-world analogy for the answer.
+Then, fit with the game's world.

 Your mentor has sent you to gather ingredients for a celebration.
 What are you getting?
 - Health -> Something hearty & filling -> potatoes idk
 - Mana -> something exciting -> something spicy w/ a lot of ingredients